Life Insurance Broker, Agent, Advisor: What's The Difference? (Canada-Specific Guide!)

 Not sure if life insurance is worth it for seniors?
 Here’s when you might need it.

 If you're unsure about your next steps, our advisors are here to help.
 Because they're not commissioned, you can trust that you're getting honest advice.
 They'll even tell you if you don't need coverage at all.
+Here's how an advisor can assist you:

 The best type of life insurance policy for seniors will depend on coverage priorities.
 It's best to apply for a fully risk-assessed policy first, even if you're worried you'll be denied coverage.
 You might still be able to get a reasonable policy at a decent price.

 Term life insurance provides coverage over a set period of time based on your specific needs.
-You can choose how long you want your policy to last, but the most popular term length to get is 15 years.
+You can choose how long you want your term insurance policy to last, but the most popular term length to get is 15 years.

+The cost of Canadian life insurance coverage for seniors and elderly parents will vary based on your age, gender, term length and health.
 We’ll walk you through how age influences life insurance cost.
-As you can see, premiums go up as we grow up, so it’s wise to lock in your rate sooner than later.
+As you can see, life insurance cost or premiums go up as we grow up, so it’s wise to lock in your rate sooner than later to give both you and your loved ones financial security and a peace of mind.

-Can you get life insurance over 50 in Canada?
+Can you get life insurance coverage over 50 in Canada?
 Luckily for you, you're not technically a senior yet.
 But since you're probably prepping for retirement, it's essential to have a financial cushion for your loved ones to fall back on before your life insurance rates really start to climb.

-Life insurance for seniors over 60 years old is a good idea for those looking to take care of smaller outstanding debts.
+Life insurance coverage for seniors over 60 years old is a good idea for those looking to take care of smaller outstanding debts.
 In your 60s, you're (hopefully!) entering your retirement, which also means you likely won't have an active income.

 While prices do increase dramatically at this age, there's good news.
 As a senior, you might not need as much coverage or a long policy term compared to someone younger.
 This means your monthly life insurance premiums could be comparable to those in their 30s or 40s looking for a longer-term length.

 Some types of life insurance and term lengths may be restricted to those under a certain age.
-For instance, most life insurance providers, including PolicyMe, won't issue term policies once you're over 75 years old.
+For instance, most life insurance providers, including PolicyMe, won't issue term life insurance policies once you're over 75 years old.

 Once you hit the age 80 mark, getting life insurance coverage is tricky.
 There are two main options for 80-year-old seniors, but preparations should be made prior to turning 80.
 Firstly, final expense insurance (sometimes referred to as burial expense insurance) generally has a maximum issue age of 79.
 This type of coverage is usually for smaller payout amounts— at most, $50,000— and much more expensive than other types of coverage.